 New (Mostly) Music, New Recordings

 Ilimaq: Under the Ice, an electro-acoustic collaboration with Wilco drummer Glenn Kotche, is a little bit more of a specialty item.
-Five movements of spacy sounds, pounding tom toms and subtle clatters and clangs, without much structure that I can find, makes for a piece I don't listen to often.
+Five movements of spacy sounds, pounding tom-toms, and subtle clatters and clangs, without much structure that I can find, make for a piece I don't listen to often.
 But if the mood is right, there's nothing else like it.
-As with The Wind In High Places, the recording is a masterpiece in its own right, finely detailed, sonically rich and involving.
+As with The Wind In High Places, the recording is a masterpiece in its own right, finely detailed, sonically rich, and involving.

 On the darker end of the spectrum, we have The Soul is the Arena, three stunning works by Mario Diaz de Leon, including Luciform for flute and electronics performed by the great Claire Chase and the title track for bass clarinet and electronics, brilliantly played by Joshua Rubin.
 Both those works were previously released, however, the former on Chase's Density and the latter on Rubin's There Never Is No Light.
 So the only new work is the brooding and suspenseful Portals Before Dawn, played here by the International Contemporary Ensemble.
 It is a gorgeous and sophisticated work, signifying new levels of dynamic flexibility on the part of Diaz de Leon, so get to it whether or not you've already heard those other pieces.